Stuff That Sells: How To Add Effective Curb Appeal

 Clean Up For Curb Appeal

 First and foremost, clean and tidy up the yard and entryway.
-Cut the lawn and trim bushes and trees, rake up leaves and other debris, and weed flower beds.
+Cut the lawn, trim bushes and trees, and rake up leaves and other debris and weed flower beds.
 Wash down sidewalks and driveways and rent a power washer if necessary.
 Make sure all gutters and downspouts are securely attached.
 Replace an old and battered mailbox, lighting fixtures, and front door mat and address numerals.
 Stay on top of essential maintenance while the house is on the market.

 Freshen Up